Sensitivity: Experiencing emotional content in the workplace

 Common Descriptors: utilitarian, objective, unsentimental, tough-minded, self-reliant, no-nonsense, rough

 Sensitive: People who are sensitive often make decisions on aesthetic and personal values.
 They usually rely on empathy and sensitivity when considering what to do.
 Sensitive types tend to have more refined tastes and interests and are more likely to be sentimental.
 These individuals strive to be well-respected in the workplace.

 Common Descriptors: sensitive, aesthetic, sentimental, tender-minded, intuitive, refined

-The interview questions listed below can draw revealing answers and get you on your way to finding whether employees are objective or sensitive.
-These interview questions will help you assess the degree of how sensitive a candidate is.
+The interview questions listed below can draw revealing answers and get you on your way to finding whether employees are able to.
+These interview questions will allow you to assess the degree of how objective or sensitive a candidate is.

 Note: There is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture.